 The "While You're Away" program encouraged faculty to invite Hokie Wellness to make presentations to academic classes.
 The focus of Hokie Wellness programs is to provide presentations tailored to the specific academic discipline.
-In 2014-16, a number of these offerings were presented, reaching hundreds of students.
+In 2016-18, a number of these offerings were presented, reaching hundreds of students.

-"Party Positive" Campaign
+"Party Positive" Outreach Campaign

 For the past biennium Hokie Wellness used a media/outreach campaign called "Party Positive."
 This campaign is designed to increase the use of protective/preventive behaviors.
 Campaign messaging includes: a) "Do You Party Positive?" b) "HYDRATE or Hangover" c) "EAT B 4 U Drink," d) "DESIGNATE a Nondrinking Driver" e) "PACE It's Not a Race" f) "TRACK Number of Standard Drinks" g) "CHOOSE If, When, and What U Drink".
-Each campaign uses table cards in dining facilities, posters placed around campus and distributed to all resident assistants, advertisements on marketing televisions in the workout spaces of recreational sports facilities, posts on the Facebook page, and giveaways.
-Events are held for each campaign, in or around dining centers, in the student union, or other well-traveled areas on campus and in the community.
-In Fall 2015- Spring 2016, Hokie Wellness conducted 53 campus and community outreach events reaching approximately 5,400 students.
+Campaigns use table cards in dining facilities, posters placed around campus and distributed to all resident assistants, advertisements on marketing televisions in the workout spaces of recreational sports facilities, posts on the Facebook page, and giveaways at educational events.
+Educational events are held, in or around dining centers, in the student union, or other well-traveled areas on campus.
+Between Fall 2016 and Spring 2018, Hokie Wellness conducted approximately 60 campus educational outreach events reaching an estimated 8,000 students.

-21st Birthday Project (pilot)
+21st Birthday Project

-Hokie Wellness has joined with campus partners and local businesses to pilot this targeted student outreach.
-It aims to reduce the harm by enticing students into a brief 5-10 minute intervention with coupons for free food, non-alcohol based activities, and a free ride home that need to be used during the week of the student's 21st birthday.
+Hokie Wellness has joined with campus partners and local businesses to for this student outreach.
+It aims to reduce the harm by enticing students into a brief10 minute intervention with coupons for free food, non-alcohol based activities, and a free ride home that need to be used during the week of the student's $21^{\rm st}$ birthday.
 The student is invited to participate by email and the intervention is delivered by staff or trained peer educators.
-We had 200 participants during the two-month pilot period.
-Initial evaluation of the program was positive and will continue in the 2016-2017 academic year.
-We also had a parent call our office and thank us for offering this intervention.
-She was blown away by the amount of concern we have for our students.
+Between the Fall of 2016 and the Spring of 2018 we had approximately 2,400 students participate.